durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 1. Return to the Azure Active Directory Overview page

-1. You have successfully created and configured a user in Azure Active Directory.
+1. You have successfully created and configured a user in Microsoft Entra ID.

 1. Copy the email id of the  recently created user to use the email id to sign in for the next task (sara@azureholxxxx.onmicrosoft.com)